William Leonard Pickard: Background

 Prior to his arrest, Pickard was deputy director of the Drug Policy Research Program at the University of California, Los Angeles.
 He came from a well-to-do family; his father was a lawyer and his stepmother was a fungal disease expert at the Centers for Disease Control and Prevention.
 In high school, he was an honors student, played basketball, and was named "most intellectual".
 He earned a scholarship to Princeton University, but dropped out after one term, instead preferring to hang out at Greenwich Village jazz clubs.
 In 1971, he got a job as a research manager at the University of California, Berkeley, Department of Bacteriology and Immunology, a job he held until 1974.
 From then on, his academic resume begins a 20-year gap.

 It is reported by LSD historian Mark McCloud that Pickard worked with a group of LSD traffickers, known as the Clear Light System, in the 1960s.
 Pickard is said to have contributed to LSD chemist Nicholas Sand's legal fund following Sand's arrest in 1972.
 Pickard also reportedly had a background manufacturing the drug MDA.

 In December 1988, a neighbor reported a strange chemical odor coming from an architectural shop at a Mountain View, California, industrial park.
 Federal agents arrived to find 200,000 doses of LSD and Pickard inside.
 Pickard was charged with manufacturing LSD and served five years in prison.

 By 1994, Pickard had enrolled at the John F. Kennedy School of Government at Harvard University.
-Here, he focused on drug abuse in the former Soviet Union, where he theorized that the booming black market and many unemployed chemists could lead to a flood of the drug market.
+There, he focused on drug abuse in the former Soviet Union, where he theorized that the booming black market and many unemployed chemists could lead to a flood of the drug market.